kyuupichan/electrumx/docs/HOWTO.rst

 You can choose from RocksDB, LevelDB or LMDB to store transaction information on disk.
-Currently, the fastest seems to be RocksDB with LevelDB being a few percent slower.
-LMDB is slowest but that is because the code does not currently suit the LMDB design.
+Currently, the fastest seems to be RocksDB with LevelDB being slightly slower.
+LMDB is slowest but that is because the code needs reworking to be better usable with LMDB.

 You will need to install one of: